gummesson/ellengummesson/_posts/2012-08-21-win-7-ruby-devkit-and-jekyll.md

 ---
-title: "Windows 7, Ruby, DevKit And Jekyll"
+title: "Windows 7, Ruby, DevKit and Jekyll"
 tags: [Code, Jekyll]
 layout: post
 comments: true
+external-link: false
 ---

 To tell you the truth, I wasn't that familiar with the whole Ruby thing when I decided to start using [Jekyll](http://www.jekyllrb.com/ "Jekyll").
 I practically had to learn it by trial, error and finally success since I couldn't really find a good guide on how to do it.
 I thought that it would be good to write it all down and share it (mostly for my own sake).